DaVinci Resolve Audio Not Working: 7 Proven Fixes (2026)

 Audio tracks need to be routed to the main output bus to play.
 Right-click your audio track in the timeline, select “Track Output,” and make sure it’s set to “Bus 1.”

-We tested this by creating a new audio track and leaving it unassigned.
-No sound played until we routed it to Bus 1.
-According to Teckers’ troubleshooting article, unassigned tracks are a common issue after importing projects from other editors.
+An unassigned track stays silent until you route it to Bus 1.
+According to Teckers’ troubleshooting article, unassigned tracks are a common issue after importing projects from other editors, especially Premiere or Final Cut timelines that map buses differently.

 #Fix 4: Check Audio Format Compatibility